Sims Legacy Collection โ€“ Reference

 BHAVBehaviour Scripts

-Objects typically have multiple BHAVs for different purposes.
-The most important ones:
+Objects typically have multiple BHAVs for different purposes:

 • Main (ID 4096) – the idle heartbeat loop that runs constantly while the object exists on the lot.
-This does not control the pie menu – that's TTAB.
+Handles background tasks like checking if food has spoiled.
+This does not control the pie menu – that is TTAB.

-• Init – runs once when the object is first placed on the lot.
+• Init – runs once when the object is first placed on the lot or when a saved game loads with the object already placed.

 • Interaction BHAVs – run when a Sim performs a specific action with the object (sit, study, eat, etc.).
-These are called by the TTAB entries.
+Each is called by a TTAB entry's Action Tree field.

 Tool: